RobCranfill/practiceMonitor/README.md

 # Pi Practice Monitor
-*A FitBit for keyboard players*
+*A FitBit for MIDI keyboard players*

 ## Goal
-A bit of hardware (plus soft/firmware, of course) that I can plug into a MIDI keyboard that will monitor my keyboard practice.
+A bit of hardware (plus software/firmware, of course) that I can plug into a MIDI keyboard (via USB) that will monitor my keyboard practice.
 At a minimum, show elapsed time for the week's practice.
 But other interting stats are possible.

 ## Main Hardware
-We need something that can act as a MIDI "host".
+We need something that can act as a MIDI/USB "host".
 This seems to be problematic for anything smaller that a Raspberry Pi Zero.
 I was hoping to use a Pi Pico or the like, but USB Host is poorly supported (in CircuitPython anyway).

+## Software
+I'm digging CircuitPython these days, so I hope to stick with that.

 ## Display
 Something built-in/on or ?
 Could be a web server to a UI, or report data to a server (?).